AdobeDocs/experience-manager-screens.en/help/user-guide/bulk-offline-update.md

    >
    >Specify the project path relative to your channel.

-   **Schedule Frequency** Specify a time, for example, 5:00 pm or 17:00 at which this service should update offline content.
+   **Schedule Frequency** Specify a time, for example, 5:00 P.M. or 17:00 at which this service should update offline content.

 1. Click **Save** to save your settings and your content will be updated at the specified time.